yenchunnnn/personal-website/content/project/psychopy/index.md

 [^2]: Van Geert, E., Bossens, C., & Wagemans, J. (2022).
 The Order & Complexity Toolbox for Aesthetics (OCTA): A systematic approach to study the relations between order, complexity, and aesthetic appreciation. <https://doi.org/10.31234/osf.io/2bu8a>

-Thanks for all contributors in the open science, helping researchers could easily lunch experiments on online platforms without lots of cost.
-Which is efficient, and good for science community!
+Thanks to all contributors in open science for helping researchers easily conduct experiments on online platforms without a lot of cost.
+Which is efficient and good for the science community!